—

 Learn from shared real experience and select a couple sessions from these options:

 You could walk or run the Tel Aviv Marathon, half marathon, 10K, or 5K.
 Every rabbi who participates in the run/walk has the opportunity raise significant money to benefit Reform Judaism throughout Israel.
 Together we will make a significant statement about our commitment to Israel, while supporting it financially.
-CCAR is also offering a scholarship, applicable final_rotatortoward airfare and/or hotel costs, of up to 10% of the amount raised in your name.
+CCAR is also offering a scholarship, applicable toward airfare and/or hotel costs, of up to 10% of the amount raised in your name.

 Or, you could select another option and participate in the wellness track, which includes early morning meditation, yoga, or Tai Chi by the sea, followed by a face to face psycho-social-spiritual conversation.
 You will walk away refreshed and renewed by the energy and passion of Israeli social services that speak with heart and soul.